Statewide virtual school board sets Epic Charter Schools termination proceedings for May

 At a Tuesday afternoon meeting, all three board members present also voted to deny Epic’s motion to dismiss the termination proceedings altogether.

-Previously, hearing dates set for January and then March were canceled, but in moving to go ahead with the trial in May, board chair Robert Franklin said he believes Epic One-on-One’s 30,000-plus students and their parents deserve to know the outcome of the contract dispute in a timely fashion.
+Previously, hearing dates set for January and then March were canceled, but in moving to go ahead with the trial in May, board Chair Robert Franklin said he believes that Epic One-on-One’s 30,000-plus students and their parents deserve to know the outcome of the contract dispute in a timely fashion.

 “There are a lot of families and a lot of folks waiting for us to make these decisions,” Franklin said.

-Both Schuble, whose role will be to present a case for contract termination, and Bill Hickman, the attorney defending Epic in the matter, objected to the board scheduling only two days in May for the proceedings.
-The possibility of as many as four days had been discussed at the outset in the fall.
+Both Schuble, whose role will be to present a case for contract termination, and Bill Hickman, the attorney defending Epic in the matter, objected to the board’s scheduling only two days in May for the proceedings.
+The possibility of as many as four days had been discussed in the fall.

 “I would challenge you — because this has been on the radar for a very, very long time — I would challenge you as experienced legal counsel and attorneys to get to that two days,” Franklin responded.
 “We will be as fair and impartial as possible.”

-Mathew Hamrick and Phyllis Shepherd, the two members of the Statewide Virtual school board who were absent from Tuesday’s meeting, have been barred by a vote of their fellow members from discussions, debates and votes on all Epic Charter Schools matters over conflict-of-interest concerns.
+Mathew Hamrick and Phyllis Shepherd, the two members of the Statewide Virtual Charter School Board who were absent from Tuesday’s meeting, have been barred by a vote of their fellow members from discussions, debates and votes on all Epic Charter Schools matters over conflict-of-interest concerns.

-The Oklahoma State Auditor and Inspector’s Oct.
+The state auditor and inspector’s Oct.
 1 report found chronically inaccurate cost accounting by Epic to state education officials that reportedly allowed school co-founders Ben Harris and David Chaney to boost their personal earnings by nearly $2 million through their for-profit charter school management company.

 Epic One-on-One was founded in 2010 and is currently authorized by the Statewide Virtual Charter School Board.